 The also review cleanliness of rooms and bathrooms, communication, and pain control, among others.

 In the Consumer Reports review, Cleveland Clinic Foundation is all over the map, scoring “better” than average for chest scanning, but “worse” than average when it comes to the readmissions of Medicare patients.
-You can find all of their rankings here.

 Medical negligence lawsuits in Ohio